strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==
+= .4 =
+ENHANCEMENT: Per level Invite Only settings.
+Move settings to the PMPro Membership Levels page (GUI)

 = .3.4 =
 * BUG FIX: Fixed display of invite codes in emails.
 * BUG FIX: When a user was assigned multiple invite codes, they were not displayed in the email body (array output as string).
 (Thanks, Matt Sims)